Skip to main content

 Resource Development and Strategic Planning-

-- Promote volunteer opportunities within the Agency and assist with recruitment of volunteers within PA MEDI and the Advisory Council;
+- Promote volunteer opportunities within the agency and assist with recruitment of volunteers within PA MEDI and the Advisory Council.

 - Partner with Lehigh County Aging and Adult Services staff to develop and present programs and resources for older adults.